widget

 Blow Bubbles

-One suggestion that I heard about, that may be useful if you are having trouble, is to start your practice in the shallow end, put your face in the water and hum through your mouth or nose to create a long steady stream of bubbles.
-Apparently it feels like you are sighing.
+One suggestion that I heard, that may be useful if you are having trouble, is to start your practice in the shallow end, put your face in the water and hum through your mouth or nose to create a long steady stream of bubbles.
+Apparently, it feels like you are sighing.

-Here are some links to other post that I have made on the subject:
+Here are some links to other posts that I have made on the subject:

 Freestyle Breathing in every 4th stroke